moritzgloeckl/esp-air/README.md

 | PM10  | 5 - 100 µg/m³     | ± 10% |
 | Temperature  | -40 to +125 °C     | ± 0.5 °C |
 | Humidity  | 0 - 100%     | ± 3% |

+It should be noted that the CO2 sensor is in fact an eCO2 (equivalent carbon dioxide) sensor, which means that the CO2 is not measured, but rather calculated (or approximated) from the TVOC reading.

 ## Advantages